qppd/IoT-Smart-Fan/README.md

 ---

 ## Recent Updates (September 2025)

 - **TRIACModule PWM Integration:**
-   - Added `TRIACModule.h` and `TRIACModule.cpp` in `source/esp/SmartFan/` for PWM-based TRIAC control of the fan.
+   - Added `TRIACModule.h` and `TRIACModule.cpp` in `source/esp/SmartFan/` for robust, interrupt-driven PWM-based TRIAC control of the fan.
-   - Integrated the new module into `SmartFan.ino` for easy testing and future expansion.
+   - Integrated the new module into `SmartFan.ino` for modular, testable fan speed control.
-   - The TRIACModule allows direct PWM control of a TRIAC for fan speed, replacing potentiometer-based dimming logic.
+   - The TRIACModule enables precise, software-based phase angle control of a TRIAC for fan speed, replacing analog dimming logic.
-   - Example test code in `SmartFan.ino` sweeps TRIAC power from 0% to 100% and back for validation.
+   - Example code in `SmartFan.ino` sweeps TRIAC power from 0% to 100% and back for validation.
-   - This update is based on the RobotDyn Dimmer library logic, adapted for PWM and ESP32 compatibility.
+   - The implementation is based on the RobotDyn Dimmer library, but fully adapted for ESP32 and modular C++.

 Refer to the new files and the updated `SmartFan.ino` for implementation details.
+The codebase is now highly modular, with each hardware component and logic encapsulated in its own class for maintainability and extension.

 SmartFan is a complete IoT solution for automating and monitoring a standard-size stand fan using an ESP32 microcontroller and a companion Android app.
 It features: